Karthikeyadusi/Attendly/README.md

         - It is an intelligent timetable parser.
         - To identify the subject, day, start time, and end time.
         - The expected output format (JSON).
-        - **Critical Inference Logic**: "To determine the end time, you must look ahead to the next scheduled class on the SAME DAY.
-The end time for one class is the start time of the next class...
-If a class is the last one of the day, assume a standard duration of 50 minutes."
-This allows the AI to correctly parse timetables where end times aren't explicitly written.
+        - **Critical Inference Logic**: A client-side processing function (`processRawSlots`) intelligently calculates end times by looking ahead to the next class and handling special cases like lunch breaks, ensuring a robust and accurate schedule is generated even from incomplete timetable images.
     - The `{{media url=photoDataUri}}` Handlebars syntax in the prompt tells Genkit to embed the image for the model to "see".

 3.  **Processing and Confirmation**: